lpassig/cloud-adoption-framework/docs/ready/enterprise-scale/security-governance-and-compliance.md

 - Connect default resource configurations to a centralized Azure Monitor Log Analytics workspace.

+- Use a centralized Azure Sentinel workspace.
+If multiple Azure Sentinel workspaces are needed, follow [this](https://docs.microsoft.com/azure/sentinel/extend-sentinel-across-workspaces-tenants) guidance.

 - Use an Azure Event Grid-based solution for log-oriented, real-time alerting.

 ## Plan for platform security